-Energy Efficient Homes & Green Building - Energy Star
+Energy Star Energy Efficient Homes & Green Buildings

 We are proud to be an Energy Star Partner.
-This means we are approved by ENERGY STAR, a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy that is helping us all save money and protect the environment through energy efficient products and practices.
+This means ENERGY STAR approves us, a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy that is helping us all save money and protect the environment through energy-efficient products and practices.

-The Leadership in Energy and Environmental Design (LEED) Green Building Rating System™ encourages and accelerates global adoption of sustainable green building and development practices through the creation and implementation of universally understood and accepted tools and performance criteria.
+The Leadership in Energy and Environmental Design (LEED) Green Building Rating System™ encourages and accelerates global adoption of sustainable green building and development practices by creating and implementing universally understood and accepted tools and performance criteria.

 Wisconsin Energy Star Homes are:

 - Built better.
 Proven standards ensure superior insulation, ventilation, combustion safety, and moisture control.

 - More energy efficient.
 Estimated to be 25 percent more efficient than homes built to the Wisconsin Uniform Dwelling Code.